enovikov11/enovikov11/README.md

 - 👋 Hi, I’m @enovikov11
-- 👀 I’m interested in web dev(react, typescript, nodejs), VR (webxr) and blockchain
+- 👀 I’m developer at Yandex
-- 🌱 I’m currently learning webxr
-- 💞️ I’m looking to collaborate on https://github.com/vr-apps
+- 💞️ I’m looking to collaborate on github.com/yandex/metrica-tag
-- 📫 How to reach me https://t.me/enovikov11 https://t.me/vrdev
+- 📫 How to reach me https://t.me/enovikov11

 <!---
 enovikov11/enovikov11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.